bsima/SuperDSR/README.md

     * **clawsTools.js** - A collection of functions that makes searching the dreaded CLAWS into a breeze.
 * Jumpfield
     * By clicking on the SuperDSR button, you can access a quick-search field.
-        * Search the Wiki - working
+        * Search the Wiki
-        * Search Footprints - **not working**
+        * Jump to Footprints
-        * Search Tcenter - working
+        * Search Tcenter
-        * Search CLAWS - working
+        * Search CLAWS
-        * Search RIT Maps - working
+        * Search RIT Maps
-        * Search LDAP - working
+        * Search LDAP
     * Keyboard shortcuts make it quicker to navigate the Jumpfield
         * Alt+S opens the Jumpfield, then:
         * w selects the Wiki search